-Illuminating: Products that say they are “illuminating” contain some kind of light reflecting particles.
+Illuminating: Products that are “illuminating” contain some kind of light reflecting particles.
 Great for places you want to highlight.
 Stay away from illuminating products if you have oily skin, because they can make the skin look more oily.

-Kit: A makeup artist’s supply of products.
+Kit: A makeup artist’s supply of tools and products.

 Matte: Products with absolutely no shimmer or shine.
-Matte formulas can be drying, so avoid them if you have dry skin.

 MUA: Stands for “Make Up Artist.”